 Spring is one of my favorite times of year.
 Winter is finally over.
 Flowers burst from the ground.
 The air fills with glorious perfume.
 It’s as if the whole earth celebrates redemption’s birthday.
-Easter Sunday is the pinnacle of spring delight with all of our traditions on full display.
-We romp around with a bounce in our step presenting our Easter best.
+Easter Sunday is the pinnacle of spring delight.
+All our traditions are on full display.
+We romp around in our Easter best with a bounce in our step.

-This is precisely the scene on a recent Easter Sunday as our delightful Children’s pastor cheerfully roams our church greeting everyone in her path, young and old with the familiar “He is Risen,” which sounds particularly sweet with her upward inflection at the end.
-She patiently awaits the expected response, “He is Risen indeed!”
-She peppers the campus with this declarative exchange until she encounters a single mom with her 4-year-old son from our local urban neighborhood.
-The sun is shining brightly as they meet one another in the crosswalk.
-This dear woman, not familiar with our religious traditions, is completely unsuspecting.
-Nevertheless, our sweet, bright-eyed, bouncy-stepped, Children’s pastor looks squarely at the woman’s son and joyfully proclaims, “He is Risen!”, upward inflection and all.
-She pauses for reply with a broad smile on her face then stares in anticipation at the confused mom who promptly whacks her son on the head and instructs him sternly, “Say thank you!”
+This was precisely the scene one Easter Sunday as our Children’s pastor roamed our church greeting everyone in her path.
+“He is Risen,” she said.
+It sounded sweet with her upward inflection at the end.
+She patiently awaited the expected response, “He is Risen indeed!”
+She peppered the campus with this declarative exchange until she encountered a single mom with her 4-year-old son from our local urban neighborhood.
+The sun was shining as they meet one another in the crosswalk.
+This dear woman, not familiar with such religious traditions, was completely unsuspecting.
+Nevertheless, our bright-eyed, bouncy-stepped, Children’s pastor looked squarely at the the son, with joy oozing out of her, proclaimed, “He is Risen!”, upward inflection and all.
+She paused with a broad smile on her face for the obligatory reply then stared in anticipation at the confused mom who promptly whacked her son on the head and instructed him sternly, “Say, thank you!”

-I love this story because it demonstrates the gap between our experiences.
-When we gather in church, too many of us assume that everyone knows the unspoken realities of church culture.
+This story demonstrates the gap between our experiences.
+When we gather in church, too many of us assume everyone knows the unspoken realities of church culture.
 These assumptions create barriers and prevent us from becoming an effective support for the urban single mom (or dad) in our midst.

 Understand Your Differences